×

 When we asked people living in Russia about recreational activities, they mentioned:

 "In Russia, residents enjoy a variety of recreational facilities, such as parks, sports complexes, and swimming pools.
 Parks are a popular destination for families, offering a variety of activities such as walking, biking, and picnicking.
 Sports complexes provide a variety of activities, such as basketball, tennis, and soccer.
 Swimming pools are also popular, offering a great way to cool off during the hot summer months.
-Other recreational facilities include movie theaters, bowling alleys, and amusement parks," commented one expat living in Russia.
+Other recreational facilities include movie theaters, bowling alleys, and amusement parks," mentioned an expat living in Russia.

 What is the weather like in Russia?